Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Additional Information

-- Submit an online application to the Kansas State University Graduate School and pay the application fee.
+- Students will prepare and submit an accelerated MS program application to the Kansas State University Graduate School and pay the application fee one semester prior to the semester where the student will start to take the "shared" courses.
 International students also need to complete the Affidavit of Financial Support and language competency exam scores as part of the application.

 - Once a completed application is received, applications are evaluated by the admissions committee.
 If the minimum requirements for admission are met, applications are reviewed by graduate faculty.
 A faculty member must agree to be an applicant's advisor before a recommendation can be made to the Graduate School that the applicant be admitted.
 The files of all applicants will be considered for institutional or departmental awards and graduate assistantships.
 Applications for admittance will be considered for fall and spring semesters, and the summer session.